Zombie Destruction Run/Walk

 The Zombie Run and Shoot is an event created by Battle Road USA.
-The race is not sanctioned by any other organization.
+This race is not sanctioned by any other governing body.
 Therefore, we have made up our own rules.

 The target distances will be Mike’s best guess.
 I’ve never known him to be off more than 100 yards or so.
-With that said, Rifle targets will range between 50 yards to 400 yards.
-Pistol targets will range between 7 yards to 30 yards.
+With that said, Rifle targets will range between 100 yards to 300 yards.
+Pistol targets will range between 5 yards to 20 yards.

 All stages which are “Pistol Only” will have a mat on the ground and shooters will be required to leave their unloaded rifle on the mat before beginning the shooting stage.

 Each shooter will be required to have a stopwatch.
 This will be used to record your wait time in case there is a line at a shooting station.
-If you have to wait 10 minutes in line, you certainly don’t want that 10 minute wait added to your score.
+If you have to wait 10 minutes in line, you certainly don’t want that 10 minute wait added to your run score.

 Shooters may bring all the gear they want.
 All safe and legal ammunition is allowed for use on this range.
 However we ask you do not use any steel core/armor piercing ammo if you have an alternative.
-No trace allowed.
+No tracers allowed.

 Stages of the Zombie Run and Shoot

-Stage 2 “In The Trenches”
+Stage 2 “Zombex”

 Shooters will follow a dried (hopefully) creek bed to a shooting station.
-The shooting station will have 5 wooden frames to shoot from and 5 targets.
-The shooter will have to hit each target 5 times.
+The shooting station will have 6 Zombie targets to shoot.
+The shooter will have to hit each Zombie in the head 2 times to move to the next target.
 This will be a pistol only stage.
-The maximum time allowed for this stage will be 3 minutes and will require 25 rounds minimum.
+The time limit for this stage will be 3 minutes and will require 12 pistol rounds minimum.